AAA.jpg/:/cr=t:10.04%25,l:7.94%25,w:73.53%25,h:73.53%25/rs=w:700,cg:true,m)

 Listen in as Esther speaks with Andy Powell on October 24, 2024 as shares her story, Auschwitz Survivor Esther Basch.

-Educators and community leaders wishing to hear from holocaust survivors (including Esther) can reach out to the Phoenix Holocaust Association and inquire through their speaker’s bureau.
+Educators and community leaders wishing to hear from holocaust survivors can reach out to the Phoenix Holocaust Association and inquire through their speaker’s bureau.
 More information can be found at https://phxha.com.

 Sign up to hear from us about our projects, events or volunteer.